nicolavianello95/mult32_MBE_dadda/README.md

 # mult32_MBE_dadda
-32bit multiplier using a Modified Booth Encoding and a Dadda CSA tree
+Design and VHDL description of a 32bit multiplier using a Modified Booth Encoding and a Dadda CSA tree.